STACI CONNOLLY, LCSW (Clinical Director)

-DANA PIERGIOVANNI, MA, LPC, BCBA
+DANA PIERGIOVANNI, LPC, BCBA

 I believe seeking professional counseling is a pivotal first step in working toward a better quality of life.
 I am passionate about empowering individuals to help themselves.
 I provide an open, supportive, and safe counseling environment.
 I have over 15 years of experience working with children on the autism spectrum and their families.
 I am both a parent of a child on the autism spectrum and a professional in the mental health field.
 This unique perspective, combined with a strong Applied Behavior Analysis background, helps me provide a meaningful therapeutic relationship with clients experiencing various challenges.

 I am passionate about my work with children, adolescents, adults, and families struggling with depression, anxiety, stress, work/school issues, grief/bereavement, terminal illness, intellectual disabilities, developmental disabilities, and trauma.
 I also specialize in working with blended and non-traditional families.